 - Edit the article on the same url.
 But bear in mind that if the old article ranks say for the phrase “court instalment orders” and you inadvertently change the wording to “court orders for instalments” that may negatively impact the great search ranking (and traffic) you used to get from the first phrase.
 In the good old days you knew the keyphrases each article ranked for but now Google replaces 90%+ of this keyphrase information in your analytics with ‘not provided’ where a logged in user is concerned.

 - Redirect the url.
 This is a webserver instruction to visitors and search engines that the article that used to be at www.lawfirm.com/old-location is now at www.lawfirm.com/new-location.
-However this option suffers from the same problem as the rewrite option (keyphrase changes negatively impacting ranking) and our experience is also that somewhere down the line redirects are often either forgotten or just plain messed up for most firms.
+However this option suffers from the same problem as the rewrite option (keyphrase changes negatively impacting ranking) and our experience is also that somewhere down the line redirects are often either forgotten or just plain messed up for law and accountancy firms.

 - Delete the article.
 Just don’t do this if you can possibly avoid it.
 Even more sophisticated strategies we’ve seen (‘we’ll keep out of date articles with over 100 pageviews’) create unexpected issues: what if a keyphrase delivers very little traffic but the traffic is very important?
 Or in revamps where you decide articles with less than 100 pageviews which are over 5 years old will not be migrated – will you find that large numbers of articles (each with small amounts of traffic) have big cumulative impacts in the post-revamp visitor numbers?
 Additionally the costs of article migration from an old database to a new database tend to be more fixed versus variable: once you create a decent database load script it doesn’t matter whether it’s used for 100 articles or 1000 articles (if you need help with either tagging or analytics around a big content migration talk to us).